Plant nutrition: Molybdenum

 Molybdenum is a cofactor to enzymes important in building amino acids and is involved in nitrogen metabolism.
 Molybdenum is part of the nitrate reductase enzyme (needed for the reduction of nitrate) and the nitrogenase enzyme (required for biological nitrogen fixation).
 Reduced productivity as a result of molybdenum deficiency is usually associated with the reduced activity of one or more of these enzymes.

 Boron

 Boron has many functions in a plant: it affects flowering and fruiting, pollen germination, cell division, and active salt absorption.
 The metabolism of amino acids and proteins, carbohydrates, calcium, and water are strongly affected by boron.
 Many of those listed functions may be embodied by its function in moving the highly polar sugars through cell membranes by reducing their polarity and hence the energy needed to pass the sugar.
 If sugar cannot pass to the fastest growing parts rapidly enough, those parts die.

 Copper

 Copper is important for photosynthesis.
 Symptoms for copper deficiency include chlorosis.
 It is involved in many enzyme processes; necessary for proper photosynthesis; involved in the manufacture of lignin (cell walls) and involved in grain production.
-It is also hard to find in some soil conditions.
+It is difficult to find in some soil conditions.